 Effective treatments are available, but acne can be persistent.
 The pimples and bumps heal slowly, and when one begins to go away, others seem to crop up.

 Depending on its severity, acne can cause emotional distress and scar the skin.
-The earlier you start treatment, the lower your risk of lasting physical and emotional damage.
+The earlier you start treatment, the lower your risk of such problems.

 Acne signs and symptoms vary depending on the severity of your condition:

 - Pimples (pustules), which are papules with pus at their tips